QuantEcon/lecture-source-py/rst_files/lucas_model.rst

 Utility will take the isoelastic form :math:`u(c) = c^{1-\gamma}/(1-\gamma)`, where :math:`\gamma > 0` is the coefficient of relative risk aversion

-We will set up a `LucasTree` class to hold parameters of the model and a guess of the initial value function
+We will set up a `LucasTree` class to hold parameters of the model

 .. code-block:: python3